haraldvage/ELMED219x/setup.md

 ```bash
 source ~/.bash_profile
 ```
 and try `conda activate elmed219` again.
-If that fails, use `source activate elmed219` instead.
+If that fails, activate the environment by writing `source activate elmed219` instead.

 ### Install a Jupyter kernel
 ```bash